-In FY 2017, the State Board for Community and Technical College elected to move to a new allocation model, changing how the state allocated funds are distributed to each college.
-The new model is based on performance in several key indicators, from general enrollments to enrollments in high cost programs, as well as student completion and achievement points.
+The State Board for Community and Technical College allocates out to each college/district funds received in the state's budget.
+The model is based on performance in several key indicators, from general enrollments to enrollments in high cost programs, as well as student completion and achievement points.
 The model is based on a three-year rolling average of enrollments and completions, comparative to other institutions in the state.
 Although the College continues to see a decrease in enrollment, when comparing enrollment to the other Colleges in the system, the College anticipates its share in state operating appropriations in the next few fiscal years to remain consistent.
 In fiscal year 2021 the College received a significant increase in funding as a result of the Workforce Education Investment Act (E2SHB 2158).
 The bill created a new fund, the Workforce Education Investment Account.
 Appropriations from the account are supported by an increase in the Business and Occupation tax.
 These funds were allocated to the colleges as directed in the legislation.
 There were no other significant changes to the method of allocating funds to college districts.

-The Higher Education Emergency Relief Fund (HEEF) grant funding established by the CARES Act related to the COVID-19 Pandemic has created a revenue source for the College to offset some additional costs and lost revenue due to the pandemic.
+The Higher Education Emergency Relief Fund (HEERF) grant funding established by the CARES Act related to the COVID-19 Pandemic has created a revenue source for the College to offset some additional costs and lost revenue due to the pandemic.
+These funds will expire during FY 2023.